hyperledger/besu-docs/docs/HowTo/Backup/Backup.md

 ## Data Backups

 We recommend mounting a separate volume to store data.
-Use the [`--data-path`](../../Reference/Pantheon-CLI/Pantheon-CLI-Syntax.md#data-path) command line option to pass the path to Pantheon.
+Use the [`--data-path`](../../Reference/CLI/CLI-Syntax.md#data-path) command line option to pass the path to Besu.

 Having some data reduces the time to synchronise a new node.
 Periodic backups can be performed of the data directory and the data sent to your preferred backup mechanism.
 For example, cron job and